 - Loss of confidence

-For these reasons, it’s vital you seek out professional treatment if you show any signs or symptoms of ADHD.
+For these reasons, you must seek out professional treatment if you show any signs or symptoms of ADHD.

 Symptoms of ADHD in Adults